ibharvey/speq/README.md

 ## Rationale
 Metagenomic sequencing studies can contain DNA from multiple species, which are often relatively easy to distinguish.
 However, if a sample contains multiple variants of the same virus/organism, a large fraction of the reads may be synonymous in both variants.
 SPeQ only uses the polymorphisms that distinguish individual variants in order to sensitively quantify percentages of strains/variants.

+## Usage
+### SPeQ-Index
+Organize a directory so that each of its subdirectories is a genomic variant, and each FASTA/Q file in that subdirectory represents one isolate's sequence.

+### SPeQ-Scan

 ## Installation
 ### With Docker (from source)